Background

 Desired Outcome

-ABC opposes the final rule because it does nothing to promote workplace health and safety and pushes the administration’s agenda to encourage unions and collective bargaining.
-OSHA should instead foster positive partnerships with employers and promote safety practices that produce results.
+ABC opposes the final rule because it does nothing to promote workplace health and safety.
+OSHA can have a bigger impact on jobsite safety by fostering positive partnerships with employers and promoting safety practices that produce results.